-25 If the arbitration agreement and any relevant rules are silent on the matter, how many arbitrators will be appointed and how will they be appointed?
+If the arbitration agreement and any relevant rules are silent on the matter, how many arbitrators will be appointed and how will they be appointed?
 Are there restrictions on the right to challenge the appointment of an arbitrator?

 Under section 15(3) of the Arbitration Act, if there is no agreement as to the number of arbitrators, the tribunal shall consist of a sole arbitrator.
 The parties may agree a procedure for the appointment of the sole arbitrator.
-If they do not, the default procedure is that one party may serve a written request on the other to make a joint appointment.
-The appointment must be made within 28 days of the service of a request in writing.
+If they do not, the default procedure under section 16 of the Arbitration Act is that one party may serve a written request on the other to make a joint appointment.
+The appointment must be made within 28 days of the service of such a request in writing.
 If the parties fail to jointly appoint an arbitrator in that period, either party may apply for an order of the court to appoint an arbitrator or to give directions.
 The court will rarely make an appointment without seeking guidance from the parties.
-Typically, the parties will each submit a list of potential arbitrators or request that the court direct that the President of the Chartered Institute of Arbitrators appoint a suitable arbitrator.
+Typically, the parties will each submit a list of potential arbitrators or request that the court direct that the president of the Chartered Institute of Arbitrators appoint a suitable arbitrator.

-A party may apply to the court to remove an arbitrator on limited grounds, including that:
+Section 25 of the Arbitration Act specifies the limited grounds on which a party may apply to the court to remove an arbitrator, including:

-- circumstances exist that give rise to justifiable doubts as to the arbitrator's impartiality; - the arbitrator does not possess the qualifications required by the arbitration agreement; - the arbitrator is physically or mentally incapable of conducting the proceedings or there are justifiable doubts as to his or her capacity to do so; and - the arbitrator has refused or failed properly to conduct the proceedings or to use all reasonable despatch in conducting the proceedings or making an award, and that substantial injustice has been or will be caused to the applicant.
+- · circumstances exist that give rise to justifiable doubts as to the arbitrator's impartiality; - the arbitrator does not possess the qualifications required by the arbitration agreement; - the arbitrator is physically or mentally incapable of conducting the proceedings or there are justifiable doubts as to his or her capacity to do so; and - the arbitrator has refused or failed properly to conduct the proceedings or to use all reasonable despatch in conducting the proceedings or making an award, and that substantial injustice has been or will be caused to the applicant.